 5. Tabiat Bridge in Tehran

 While this might not be the “must thing” to do in Tehran, it is still very much worth while your time.
 You can easily access the bridge by taking a metro, take a stroll through the park, walk across the bridge and admire the other parks.
 The bridge has an amazing view over the mountains, especially when they are covered with snow and there is a clear sky.
-If you visit the Tabiat Bridge on a friday you will find the parks filled with families barbecuing, and the bridges full with many of Tehran’s citizens.
-It is a popular hang out spot on the weekend, which in Iran falls on Friday!
+If you visit the Tabiat Bridge on a Friday you will find the parks filled with families barbecuing, and the bridges full with many of Tehran’s citizens.
+It is a popular hang out spot both on the weekend and during any other days, with some of the best viewpoints of Tehran.

 6. Visit the Museums in Tehran